 To address this issue, the court looks to the following:

 Many factors can affect the outcome of this analysis.
-The courts have made clear that the contribution of domestic services constitutes an enrichment because they are of great value to the family and to the other partner.
-Financial contributions of the parties will be considered, irrespective of who is the legal owner of the property in dispute.
+The courts have made clear that the contribution of domestic services constitutes an enrichment.
+Domestic services provide great value to the family including the other partner.
+In addition, financial contributions of the parties also warrant consideration, irrespective of who legally owns the property in dispute.

-In many cases, the unjust enrichment is best characterized as the accumulation of property one party over the course of a joint family venture to which both partners have contributed.
-A claimant may succeed in recovering money by showing evidence of a joint family venture and a link between his or her contributions and the accumulation of wealth.
-The following factors are important to this analysis:
+In many cases, the unjust enrichment results from the accumulation of property by one party over time.
+Often this takes place as part of a joint family venture to which both partners contribute.
+So to succeed in recovering money a claimant may show evidence of a joint family venture and a link between his/her contributions and the accumulation of wealth.
+As such, the court will look at the following factors:

-The list of relevant factors is not closed, and a global analysis of the facts of each situation will determine whether or not a joint family venture exists.
-Contact us if you require more information about common law property division.
+The list of relevant factors remains open to the addition others.
+A “global analysis” of the facts of each situation determines whether or not a joint family venture exists.